 Start Here Enter Your Zip Code:

 Straight Off the Bat, it needs to be stated that not all roofs are made the same, and not all roofers charge the same prices.
 Depending on the type and overall complexity of the roof (number of floors/levels, number of skylights, chimneys, and dormers, ease of access, and overall roof difficulty), choice of shingles, geographic location, and the contractor or weekend warrior you choose to hire, your total average cost for a composition shingles roof could range from $2.75 to $7.50 per square foot or $275 to $750 per square installed.

-Geographic Considerations: While most contractors will price their asphalt shingle roof replacement services within $4.00 to $5.00 per square foot or $400 to $500 per square range, there will be significant variations in quoted prices, depending on the contractor you choose to hire and your home’s location.
+There will always be significant variations in quoted roof prices, depending on the contractor you choose to hire and your home’s location.
 For instance, roof prices in the deep South (think South Carolina, Alabama, Georgia, and most of Louisiana) will generally be significantly lower (as low as $2.50 to $3.00 per sq. ft. installed) compared to prices charged in the North East or on the West Coast (which can be as high as $5.00 to $7.00 per sq. ft.).